AI prompts

 ### The `scan` Command

 The scan command is Periphery's primary function.
-To begin a guided setup, simply change to your project directory and run:
+To begin a guided setup, change to your project directory and run:

 ```sh